• Skip to primary navigation

 What You’ll Need

-Here’s your shopping list for these amazing loaded fiesta potato bowls.
-I always try to grab organic russets when I can – they get so fluffy inside and crispy outside!
+Shopping list time, I always grab organic russets when possible, they get so fluffy inside and crispy outside!

 • For the Potatoes: